Trance (2013 film): Release

 Boyle showed a teaser trailer for the film and an extended version of an alternate ending at South by Southwest on 9 March 2013.
 The entire film could not be screened at the festival, as is usually done, because the producing studio Pathé owned the rights to the world premiere, which was held in London on 19 March 2013.
-The film saw general release in the United Kingdom on 27 March 2013 and in the United States on 5 April.
+The film had a general release in the United Kingdom on 27 March 2013 and in the United States on 5 April.

+Home media

+Trance was released on DVD and Blu-ray on July 23, 2013.

 Reception

-The film received mostly positive reviews from critics.
-On Rotten Tomatoes, it has a score of 68% based on reviews from 160 critics; the site's consensus is: "As stylish as ever, director Danny Boyle seems to be treading water with the surprisingly thinly written Trance -- but for fans of Boyle's work, it should still prove a trippily entertaining distraction".
-On Metacritic, which assigns a weighted mean rating out of 100 based on reviews from film critics, the film has a score of 61% based on 37 reviews.

 In its review, Empire magazine gave the film 4 out of 5 stars and called it "a dazzling, absorbing entertainment which shows off Danny Boyle's mastery of complex storytelling and black, black humour."
 Empire also ranked the film #27 in its top 50 films of 2013.

 Washington Post writer Michael O'Sullivan described Boyle as "playing fast and loose with reality."